 Perhaps you never own a family business after all.
 You merely look after it for the next generation.

-Joachim Schwass is Professor of Family Business at IMD and Denise Kenyon-Rouvinez is The Wild Group Professor of Family Business at IMD.
+Joachim Schwass is Professor of Family Business at IMD and Denise Kenyon-Rouvinez was The Wild Group Professor of Family Business at IMD.
 Together, they co-direct the IMD Global Family Business Center.

 Anne-Catrin Glemser is Family Business Research and Development Manager at IMD.